castacks/castacks.github.io/tartanSlamSeries.md

 # General Information
 The goal of this series is to expand the understanding of those both new and experienced with SLAM topics.
 Sessions will included research talks, as well as in depth tutorials and walkthroughs of common SLAM algorithms.

-You can add the schedule to your google calender [here](https://calendar.google.com/calendar/embed?src=fvmu1rsn897tkj0qiqjcujis2c%40group.calendar.google.com&ctz=America%2FNew_York) or iCal [here](https://calendar.google.com/calendar/ical/fvmu1rsn897tkj0qiqjcujis2c%40group.calendar.google.com/public/basic.ics).
+You can add the schedule to your Google calender [here](https://calendar.google.com/calendar/embed?src=fvmu1rsn897tkj0qiqjcujis2c%40group.calendar.google.com&ctz=America%2FNew_York) or iCal [here](https://calendar.google.com/calendar/ical/fvmu1rsn897tkj0qiqjcujis2c%40group.calendar.google.com/public/basic.ics).

 <!-- Test YouTube Streaming and add instructions for how streaming will work-->